Mr. Jones (Counting Crows song): Production

+Reception

-Critical reception
+Critical

 Larry Flick from Billboard magazine wrote, "Cut is lodged solidly at the top of the rock singles charts, and probably hasn't seen its peak there.
 Meanwhile, top 40 radio should give it a listen—the song's classic rock influences, punchy, pop-oriented production, and pleasant sing-along chorus would round out many a pop roster."
 Mark Tremblay from Calgary Herald found that "they're best uptempo, especially when they parade their youthful naivete" as in "Mr. Jones".
 British music and entertainment retailer HMV named the song Single of the Week in the last week of April 1994.
 Alan Jones from Music Week gave it three out of five, saying, "From what is arguably the finest debut album of 1994 comes this, Counting Crows' first single, a vibrant and melodic song.
 An acoustic version of the song is added here as a bonus track.
 Perfection."
 Pan-European magazine Music & Media wrote, "No, it's not the Talking Heads song from 1988.
-An outtake of the Tragically Hip's Up To Here sessions is more like it.
+An outtake of the Tragically Hip's Up to Here sessions is more like it.
 Good stuff for 'April and everything after!'"

 Head of music on Swedish radio station City 107/Malmö, Lars Bodin, particularly liked "those harmonies like CSNY and the Eagles used to do.
 I like to hear this slightly rougher version of that typical American group sound again.
 Twice a day is our advice!"
 In their review of the album, Music & Media named it "the most poppy track", noting that it "is already an alternative fave, because of its "Eddie Vedder meets the Tragically Hip" angst factor."
 Stuart Bailie from NME said, "On 'Mr. Jones', Adam Duritz sings, I want to be a lion/Everybody wants to pass as cats, and you're on his side, even if the music and the tortured scrawl of a voice suggest that lionisation may be a long way off."
 NME editor Johnny Cigarettes felt the first lines of the song "are Sha la la la la in a please-let-me-be-reincarnated-as-Van-Morrison voice."
 He viewed it as "an inoffensive folk-pop tune that trundles along without the obscene diversions into Hothouse Flowers hell that you half expect."
 Clark Collis from Select wrote that "re-writing Dylan" with "Mr. Jones", "the San Franciscan five-piece plot a steady bitter-sweet course between the clashing rocks of country-rock and braindead MOR."

+Commercial

+"Mr. Jones" debuted on the US Billboard Hot 100 Airplay chart on January 22, 1994.
+On May 14, 1994, the song reached its peak US chart position at number five.